Home equity release in an IVA

 What is the IVA home equity release clause?

-If you are a home owner your IVA will include an equity release clause.
-This states that where possible and reasonable you have to release cash from your property.
-This will be paid it into the Arrangement over and above your monthly payments to increase the amount your creditors get back.
+Where such a clause exists, it will state that if possible and reasonable you have to release cash from your property.
+This must be paid into the Arrangement over and above your monthly payments.
+As a result, it will increase the amount your creditors get back.

 For the purposes of an IVA the calculation of equity is based on 85% of the value of your property.
-So if it is valued at £200,000 the equity calculation will use a value of £170,000.
+So if it is valued at £300,000 the equity calculation will use a value of £255,000.

 Your home is not as risk as long as you follow the obligations set out in your IVA proposal.
-The equity clause has strict guidelines on how much you can be asked to release and what happens if you are refused a remortgage.
+The equity clause has strict guidelines on how much you can be asked to release and what happens if you are refused a re-mortgage.

 Struggling to get your head round all of this?
 We can help.
 Call us (0800 011 4712) or complete the form at the bottom of this page.
 The advice is free and confidential.